Quenches in the Sherrington-Kirkpatrick model: Single spin-flip dynamics

 To obtain a numerical estimate of the energy at convergence of all algorithms at $N\to\infty$, we resort to the following fitting procedure.
 We consider the points $\log | e_{\rm est} - e(N) |$ vs $\log N$, where $e_{\rm est}$ is an estimate of the energy at convergence at $N = \infty$.
 If the finite size corrections are of power-law type and $e_{\rm est} = \lim_{N\to\infty} e(N)$, then $\log | e_{\rm est} - e(N) |$ vs $\log N$ should satisfy a linear relationship.
 Thus, we fit $\log | e_{\rm est} - e(N) |$ vs $\log N$ against a quadratic polynomial, and look for the value of $e_{\rm est}$ leading to a fit with zero curvature (i.e. zero coefficient of the second-order term).
 This provides an estimate of the energy at convergence $e(N)$ extrapolated to $N \to \infty$.
 Figure \ref{fig:e_conv_vs_n}b, shows the curvature (coefficient of a quadratic fit) of the datapoints $\log | e_{\rm est} - e(N) |$ vs $\log N$ as a function of $e_{\rm est}$, where we used only the 8 largest sizes to perform the fit.
 We find $e_{\rm est}^{\rm random} = -0.726 \pm 0.001$, $e_{\rm est}^{\rm greedy} = -0.723 \pm 0.001$ and $e_{\rm est}^{\rm reluctant} = -0.764 \pm 0.001$.
 We estimate an error on the extrapolated energy at convergence on the third digit, as altering the fitting protocol (e.g. changing the amount of points used in the fit) leads to estimates that differ at most on the third digit.
 The estimate of the energy at convergence of the greedy algorithm is compatible with \cite{Horner07}.
 The estimate of the energy reached by the reluctant algorithm is compatible with $\egs$ in disagreement with estimates from previous literature that were based on simulations for considerably smaller sizes.

 To corroborate the claim that the energy at convergence of the reluctant algorithm goes to the ground state, we studied the distribution of the local fields at convergence.
-Indeed, it is known that for the SK model the distribution of the local fields at the ground state is pseudo-gapped, i.e. its probability density function $P(h)$ is linear at the origin, $P(h) \sim \gamma h$ for $h \to 0^+$, with coefficient $\gamma = 0.301046\dots$ \cite{pankov}.
+Indeed, it is known that for the SK model the distribution of the local fields at the ground state is pseudo-gapped, i.e. its probability density function $P(h)$ is linear at the origin, $P(h) \sim \gamma h$ for $h \to 0^+$, with coefficient $\gamma = 0.301046\dots$ \cite{pankov} (see also \cite{Folena_2022} for a recent related discussion in a model of soft spins in a random anharmonic field).
 For completeness, the distribution is said to be not gapped if it is finite at $h=0$, pseudo-gapped if it is zero at the origin and linear in a neighbourhood of $h=0$, and gapped if it is zero in a finite interval around the origin.

 Figure \ref{fig:pseudogap} shows the empirical field distribution we computed from the numerical experiments for the random, greedy and reluctant dynamics for different sizes $N$.
 We find that the field distribution at convergence for all the three algorithms is compatible with the onset of a pseudo-gap, as the probability density of the fields at zero decreases as $N$ increases.
 We also see that only the reluctant dynamics seem to be compatible with the theoretical slope of the pseudo-gap, strengthening the claim that the reluctant algorithm is converging to the ground state.
 The greedy and random algorithms feature a larger slope at the origin, i.e. a smaller pseudo-gap.